mscroggs.co.uk

 If you enjoyed these puzzles, check out Advent calendar 2023,

-puzzles about planes, or a random puzzle.
+puzzles about cube numbers, or a random puzzle.

 Archive